-ElvalHalcor's material issues evaluation process is based on the GRI Standards.
+ElvalHalcor's material issues evaluation process is based on the GRI global standards for sustainability reporting, as well as SASB industry specific standards.
 During the preparation of the 2021 Sustainable Development Report, the Company took into account and integrated new sectoral and global emerging trends and scaled and grouped the material issues in terms of their double materiality.
 ElvalHalcor evaluated its material issues and how they impact the economy, the environment and society, as well as their impact on the Company's business value and operation (double materiality), while incorporating the evaluation data and information that it received from its stakeholders.